raspberrypilearning/getting-started-with-guis/en/step_15.md

 ## ButtonGroup widget

-The `ButtonGroup` widget allows you to create a group of radio buttons so that you can choose one of a set of options.
+The `ButtonGroup` widget allows you to create a group of radio buttons on your GUI so that users can choose one of a set of options.

-- Add the `ButtonGroup` widget to your `import` statement.
+- Add `ButtonGroup` to your `import` statement.

 - Add a `ButtonGroup` widget to the GUI: